kodecocodes/i10t/09-uiview-property-animator/uiview-property-animator.markdown

 Build and run and fling the frog about — you will see that the animation takes your initial gesture into account.

-> **Note**: At the time of writing this chapter, there appears to be a bug in Xcode 8 beta 4 where the Y-component of the initial vector isn't taken into account.

 ## Inspecting in-progress animations

 What else can you get out of a Property Animator, besides fancy timing curves?
-Well, you can query or observe what’s happening at any point in the animation.
+Well, you can query what’s happening at any point in the animation.
 The Property Animator has the following  properties that tell you what’s happening:

 - `state`: This is `.inactive`, `.active` or `.stopped`.
 - `isRunning`: This is a `Bool` telling you if the animation is running or not.
 - `isReversed`: This is a `Bool` telling you if the animation is reversed or not.

-These properties are all observable via key-value-observing (KVO).
+The `state` property is also observable via key-value-observing (KVO).
 KVO is quite tedious to set up, so that work has been done for you in **ViewController+Observers.swift**.

 Let's try it out.
 Add this line to the start of `animateAnimalTo(location:initialVelocity:)`: